SK53/indicia-docs/developing/web-services/authentication-client-helpers.rst

 handling web service authentication so you don't need to worry too much about the technical details of how the **digest authentication** works.
-The authorisation process requires a website ID and password to be provided to a method which then creates tokens which can be used to provide that web service requests are authentic.
+The authorisation process requires a website ID and password to be provided to a method which then creates tokens which can be used to prove that web service requests are authentic.
 These methods then return one or more of the following:

 * Write authorisation tokens in the form of HTML, containing hidden inputs which embed